dylan-lang/opendylan/documentation/getting-started/source/quick-start.rst

 Compiler databases are mostly used by the *browser* tool, which we will look at later.
-See :ref:`compiler-databases` for more details of the compiler database and :doc:`../browsing/index` for details of the browser.
+See :ref:`compiler-databases` for more details of the compiler database and :doc:`browsing` for details of the browser.

 Building DLLs